sergiusens/snappy-docs/build-snaps/python.md

     command: bin/offlineimap
 ```

 If your application is intended to run as a service, add the line `daemon: simple` after the command keyword.
-This will automatically keep the the service running on install, update and reboot.
+This will automatically keep the service running on install, update and reboot.

 ## Building the snap